How did we first taste Shapla Chingri?

 This struck me how food also teaches us that it does not matter what you offer to the Gods as long as you relate, pray and seek blessings from your God.
-It is known that Water lilies are used extensively used in Pujas but the stems?
+It is known that Water lilies are used extensively used in Pujas but the stems as an offering in food?
 Not heard off.

-When Shapla Chingri was first served at lunch, my first question was what is this.
-The fetish towards prawn (as if nothing can ever go wrong with prawn) and attraction towards sorshe (mustard) made me biased in not asking any further questions and the chunky pieces of prawn along with slightly fibrous yet soft water lily stems made me ask for second and third helping too.
+When I first saw Shapla chingri, my reaction was – What is this?
+The fetish towards prawn and attraction towards shorshe (mustard) was enough motivation for me to stop.
+The chunky pieces of prawn along with slightly fibrous yet soft water lily stems led me to a second and third helping.

 Shapla Chingri the love for prawn continues